pirapira/bamboo/doc/semantics.md

 ## When the World returns into the Program

-When the world returns into the program but the program's state does not contain any pending execution state, something is very wrong in this document.
-Otherwise, the program can find the last element in the list of pending execution state in the program's state.
+When the world returns into the program but the program's state does not contain any pending execution state, something is very wrong.
+Otherwise, the program finds in its state the last element in the list of pending execution states.
 This element is removed from the program's state and becomes the current pending execution state.
 The execution continues according to the execution point in the current pending execution state.

 ## When the World fails into the Program